Kathy Ide’s Editing Tips

 In this column, freelance author, editor, and speaker Kathy Ide shares tips on self-editing your manuscript.

-Kathy Ide has been writing for publication since 1988.
-She has written books, articles, play and movie scripts, short stories, devotionals, and curriculum.
-She is a full-time freelance editor, offering a full range of editorial services for aspiring writers, established authors, commercial book publishers, subsidy publishers, and magazines.
-Her services include proofreading, copyediting, substantive/content editing, coauthoring, ghostwriting, and mentoring/coaching.
+Kathy Ide has written books, articles, play and movie scripts, short stories, devotionals, and curriculum.
+Her books include Polishing the PUGS and Fiction and Truth.
+Kathy is a full-time freelance editor, offering a wide range of editorial services for authors and publishers.
 She also speaks at writers’ conferences across the country.
 She is the founder and coordinator of The Christian PEN: Proofreaders and Editors Network (www.TheChristianPEN.com) and the Christian Editor Network (www.ChristianEditor.com).
 To find out more, please visit www.KathyIde.com.